mobilise-d/mobgap/docs/guides/common_datatypes.md

 However, we highly encourage you to create a custom dataset class for your data.
 This will simplify a lot of things and provides a generally nice abstraction for your dataset.

-We provide helper for creating custom datasets in the {py:module}`~gaitlink.data` module and are happy to integrate developed datasets of public datasets into gaitlink.
+We provide helper for creating custom datasets in the {py:mod}`~gaitlink.data` module and are happy to integrate developed datasets of public datasets into gaitlink.

 TODO: Link to tutorial on working with data